andrewhathaway/iOS-Web-App/README.md

     <link rel="apple-touch-startup-image" sizes="1536x2008" href="/path" media="screen and (min-device-width : 481px) and (max-device-width : 1024px) and (orientation : portrait) and (-webkit-min-device-pixel-ratio: 2)">

 ##Footnote
 If you're reading this, I hope I have helped and if you have any questions you can find me on [Twitter](http://twitter.com/andrewhathaway).
+Thanks.